Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Rule life responsibly.
 It’s not only ruling your own life responsibly.
 It’s appropriately ruling all life — other humans, animals, flora, for which you have a responsibility.

 Rule life responsibly comes down to how each person exerts their dual nature over the space-time they influence.
 How we take care of the living and non-living environment which we impact.
 Like the image above, life is a labyrinth of choices, moves, decisions.
 Negotiating life is meeting these daily, weekly, yearly challenges responsibly.

 (Audit of Humankind, chapter 1.9)

-Over the last nine weeks The Explanation, through the book Audit of Universe, has focused on one vital, maybe the central, piece of the puzzle: Human Singularity.
+Over the last nine weeks The Explanation, through the book Audit of Humankind, has focused on one vital, maybe the central, piece of the puzzle: Human Singularity.

-You have to wonder where such diverse traits come from, why humans possess all of them (obviously in various degrees).
+You have to wonder where such diverse traits come from, and why humans possess all of them (obviously in various degrees).
 And you have to ask the BIG QUESTION: What’s the relationship between ALL THESE TRAITS?
-There’s an even deeper question which I’ll ask here, but no answer until later.
+There’s an even deeper question that I’ll ask here, but not answer until later.
 WHY do humans possess ALL these characteristics?

 Rule Life Responsibly

 Along the way we’re learning one overriding quality: RULERSHIP This is what I mean by Rule life.

 I haven’t forgotten point 1, our dual nature.
 Our human singularities can set both positive and negative goals.
-They can take positive and negative direction at any of the seven characteristics.
+They can take positive and negative directions at any of the seven characteristics.
 Both ways there’s rulership, but one leads to hardship and ruin the other to peace and prosperity.

 Humans are decision-making beings.
 By the way, that’s another human singularity.
 We make decisions about how to conduct our own lives.
-And to the extent we’re involved, we make or impact decisions of others in our sphere of influence.
+And to the extent we’re involved, we make or impact the decisions of others in our sphere of influence.